fyne-io/docs.fyne.io/content/docs/explore/layouts.md

 ### RowWrap

 RowWrap layout arranges a set of different items to flow along a row, wrapping to a new row if there is insufficient space.
-All objects will be set to their minimu size, and will be bottom aligned to a consistent position leaving space for the tallest item.
+All objects will be set to their minimum size, and will be bottom aligned to a consistent position leaving space for the tallest item.

 {{% layout name="rowwrap" %}}